csullins/electric-jellyfish/README.md

 # React Portfolio
- A portfolio created using React .
+ A portfolio created with React.

   ## 📘 Table of contents
   - [Installation](#installation)